 Mostly known for his trombone playing, Curtis has also played guitar since his teens and continues to freelance on that instrument playing in a wide variety of situations ranging from instrumental rock (with Chris Lightcap's Superette), Romanian music (with Sanda Weigl) to his own prog-surf trop-tronica band, the Curhachestra.

 Curtis leads the group "the New Mellow Edwards", a quartet showcasing Curtis's unusual rock/jazz hybrid compositions and consisting of Curtis (trombone), Chris Speed (tenor saxophone and clarinet), Trevor Dunn (bass) and John Hollenbeck (drums and percussion).
 The group has released two recordings on Skirl Records.
 In 2010, Curtis, through a grant from Chamber Music America, composed and recorded "Number Stations" featuring the New Mellow Edwards plus Mary Halvorson, Matt Moran and Satoshi Takeishi.
 That recording was released in 2013 on Cuneiform.
 Curtis has also co-lead a big band with Andrew D'Angelo, and leads a quartet called "Decoupage" featuring Mary Halvorson, Matt Moran and Satoshi Takeishi.

-Curtis is currently on the faculty at LIU C.W.
-Post campus teaching jazz trombone and various facets of music technology in the MTEP program (Music Technology, Entrepreneurship and Production).
-He also teaches at the Maine Jazz Camp in Farmington, Maine.
+Curtis is currently on the faculty at Long Island University (Post campus) teaching jazz trombone and various facets of music technology in the MTEP program (Music Technology, Entrepreneurship and Production).
+He also has been known to teach at the Maine Jazz Camp in Farmington, Maine.